Asghar Khan: Commander-in-Chief (1957—1965)

 King Zahir Shah arrives at PAF Station Mauripur with President Iskandar Mirza and Nahid Mirza, welcomed by AVM Asghar Khan and Air Cdre Nur Khan.
 Also present are General Ayub Khan and the Iraqi, Turkish, and Iranian Air Chiefs.
 The World record loop is featured at the end of the footage, 2 February 1958.

 During a meeting with Assistant Secretary of Defense Mansfield D. Sprague, in Washington, D.C. on 29 April 1958, General Ayub Khan and AVM Asghar Khan discussed U.S. military aid to Pakistan.
 Ayub requested the expedited delivery of a light bomber squadron under the 1954 Mutual Defense Assistance Agreement.
-When Asghar Khan learned the aircraft would be the B-57 Canberra, he expressed his concerns as a technician, stating it was outdated and unworthy of Pakistani resources.
+When Asghar learned the aircraft would be the B-57 Canberra, he expressed his concerns as a technician, stating it was outdated and unworthy of Pakistani resources.
 He argued that the B-66 Destroyer or English Electric Canberra would be better options.
-Ayub Khan appeared shocked by the back-and-forth discussion, especially as Asghar Khan remained adamant against accepting the B–57 despite assurances of its quality.
+Ayub appeared shocked by the back-and-forth discussion, especially as Asghar remained adamant against accepting the B–57 despite assurances of its quality.
 The meeting concluded with plans for Asghar Khan to visit a U.S. squadron operating B–57s for further evaluation.

-On 27 October, the night of the 1958 Pakistani coup d'état, AVM Asghar Khan was asked by General Ayub Khan to accompany Generals Azam Khan, Wajid Ali Khan Burki, K. M. Sheikh, and Bahadur Sher in approaching President Iskandar Mirza to demand his resignation.
-However, Asghar Khan declined the request, stating that he "found the whole exercise distasteful," including Mirza's abrogation of the constitution, through which he imposed martial law just three weeks earlier.
-On 30 October, General Musa Khan, Vice Admiral HMS Choudri, and Air Vice Marshal Asghar Khan were appointed Deputy Chief Martial Law Administrators through Order No. 11, issued by the Chief Martial Law Administrator, General Ayub Khan.

-A few days later, Asghar Khan arrived at the VIP room of PAF Station Mauripur airfield to bid farewell to Iskandar Mirza and his wife Nahid Mirza, who were being sent into exile by Ayub Khan.
+On 27 October, the night of the 1958 Pakistani coup d'état, AVM Asghar Khan was asked by General Ayub Khan to accompany Generals Azam Khan, Wajid Ali Khan Burki, K. M. Sheikh, and Brigadier Malik Sher Bahadur in approaching President Iskandar Mirza to demand his resignation.
+However, Asghar declined the request, stating that he "found the whole exercise distasteful," including Mirza's abrogation of the constitution, through which he imposed martial law just three weeks earlier.
+On that night, Asghar Khan arrived at the VIP room of Mauripur airfield to bid farewell to Iskandar Mirza and his wife Nahid Mirza, who were being sent into exile by Ayub Khan.
 He found the couple seated on a sofa, with a junior Pakistan Army officer in an adjacent chair, his legs stretched across the table in front of the former President.
-Asghar Khan told the officer that this was "the height of insolence" and "totally unnecessary," and ordered him out of the room.
+Asghar told the officer that this was "the height of insolence" and "totally unnecessary," and ordered him out of the room.